xarantolus/blog/_posts/2021-08-26-Programmatically-interact-with-KNX-smart-home-system.md

 ### A light switch website
 Since we can read live data from the hub, we can create a website that displays the current state of some light switches (e.g. by room).
 This site should of course also allow switching the lights.

-And that's how it looks for my room:
+And here's what I came up with for my room:

 <div class="center-image"><img src="assets/knx/home-website.gif" alt="A demo of my 'home' website that shows the light switches for my room and the current weather.
 It is possible to switch the switches from the site" /></div>

 The buttons switch automatically when the KNX system receives a switch event (either from physical light switches or from the hub).
 And it is of course also possible to switch the light using the switches on the website directly.
-I can't tell you how surreal of a feeling it is when you switch a physical light switch and the website updates within milliseconds; it's just cool.
+I can't tell you how surreal of a feeling it is when you switch a physical light switch and the website updates within milliseconds; it's just cool to see.

 ### Alarm clock